munterfi/bgpy/README.rst

         return None

-**Note:** If the client is set to wait for a second response (:code:`execute(..., await_response=True` or :code:`terminate(..., await_response=True`) it is important to handle this on the server side by sending a response to the client using :code:`respond`.
+**Note:** If the client is set to wait for a second response (:code:`Client.execute(..., await_response=True` or :code:`Client.terminate(..., await_response=True`) it is important to handle this on the server side by sending a response to the client using :code:`respond`.
 Otherwise the client may be waiting forever as there is no timeout specified.

 Run the server
 ^^^^^^^^^^^^^^

-Run an example background process on localhost and send requests using client sockets:
+Run an example background process on localhost and send requests using client
+sockets:

 .. code-block:: python